 Faculty rank will be determined by the qualifications and experience of the successful candidate.
 The candidate must have an MD or MD/ PhD with board certification or board eligibility in Vascular Surgery.
 Demonstrated expertise in basic, translational or health services vascular research is expected, with an emphasis on a trajectory towards extramural funding and career development as a surgeon-scientist.
 The successful candidate will share the educational responsibilities and clinical coverage of the Vascular Surgery Service of the Division of Vascular Surgery in the Department of Surgery.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford welcomes applications from all who would bring additional dimensions to the University’s research, teaching and clinical missions.

-Interested parties should submit a letter of interest with their CV and the names of three references to http://apply.interfolio.com/62922.
+Interested candidates should respond with a letter outlining their career interests, their curriculum vitae, and the names of three references to: